 The slope between the levels is always greater than 6%.

-The lower level contains most of the park with the main avenue, the Chinese House and the area around the Roman Baths and Charlottenhof Palace.
+The lower level contains the largest part of the park with the main avenue, the Chinese House and the area around the Roman Baths and Charlottenhof Palace.

 You reach the middle level via the Sicilian Garden.
-From there you reach the New Chambers of Sanssouci and over another slope to the Sanssouci Palace.
+From there you reach the New Chambers of Sanssouci and via another slope to the Sanssouci Palace.

 You can reach the upper level of the park if you turn left behind the visitor center at the Historic Mill.
 From there you will come to the Orangery Palace.